publishing.co.uk

 1. Set up your ARC team in StoryOrigin and deliver copies via BookFunnel integration 6-8 weeks before launch.

-2. Track reviews as they come in and use StoryOrigin's reminders to chase the non-reviewers — this single feature recovers reviews most authors lose.
+2. Track reviews as they come in and use StoryOrigin's reminders to chase the non-reviewers — this single feature helps recover reviews that would otherwise slip away.

 3. Join genre group promos to grow your email list in the run-up, so you launch to a bigger audience.